dernerl/ManagedFavsGenerator/README.md

 # Managed Favs Generator

 A native macOS app to generate Microsoft Edge Managed Favorites configuration files for enterprise deployment via Group Policy (GPO) and Microsoft Intune.
+All code come from Atlassian Rovo Dev (anthropic.claude-sonnet-4-5-20250929-v1:0)

 ## 🎯 What Does It Do?